Watch Stories

 Not all RALF TECH WRX watches are equal on the pre-owned market.
 Special series, military editions, watches linked to a unit or to an official collaboration often carry greater value in both use and collectability.

-At Mostra, pieces such as the RALF TECH WRX Electric Space Millenium x CNES, the RALF TECH WRX Electric Galaxy Millenium x CNES and the RALF TECH WRX Electric Supernova Millenium x CNES perfectly illustrate this new dimension: technical watches, but also recent collector pieces, limited and attached to an identifiable story.
+At Mostra, pieces such as the RALF TECH WRX Electric Space Millenium x CNES, the RALF TECH WRX Electric Galaxy Millenium x CNES and the RALF TECH WRX Electric Supernova Millenium x CNES illustrate this new dimension perfectly: technical watches that have also become recent collector pieces, produced in limited numbers and linked to an identifiable story.

 The advantages of a RALF TECH WRX for its owner